Agoric/documentation/main/ertp/guide/README.md

 which five of your one-dollar bills you give them.

 Non-fungible assets have the same brand, but are not interchangeable.
-For example, you might have 100 theatre tickets.
+For example, you might have 100 theater tickets.
 But someone wanting to buy even a General Admission ticket from you will want one for a specific date and time.
 This might also affect the price; you'll want to charge more for a Friday evening ticket than a Wednesday matinee ticket, even if it's for the same show.